-This datapoint measures the percent of long-term patients that have suffered from a urinary tract infection.
+This metric is an indication of the percentage of long-term stay residents who have had urinary tract infections.
 UTI's may be an indicator of lower quality nursing care.
-Nevertheless, this statistic can also be misleading for some facilities due to inconsistent reporting standards for urinary tract infections.
+However, this statistic can also be skewed for certain nursing homes due to inconsistent reporting standards for urinary tract infections.

 Appropriately Uses Anti-Psychotic Medication

-This metric is a measure of the percent of long-term patients receiving antipsychotic medications.
-While antipsychotic drugs serve an important medical purpose, it is important to ensure these drugs are being used only where medically required.
-In some situations, high levels of antipsychotic drug use may suggest a nursing home is using these drugs to subdue residents.
+This tells you the percent of residents given antipsychotic drugs.
+While antipsychotic medications may be vital to many patients, it is important to make sure these medications are being used appropriately.
+In limited situations, high levels of antipsychotic drug use may suggest that a nursing home is using these medications to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication

 In Fianna Hills Nursing and Rehabilitation Center, 21.54% of Patients use Anti-Anxiety Medication

 This datapoint gauges the percentage of long-term care patients receiving antianxiety medications.

 In Fianna Hills Nursing and Rehabilitation Center, 2.24% of Patients

 This indicates the percent of residents who are exhibiting symptoms of depression.